How to Combine Breastfeeding and Pumping

 - 【Ultra Quiet & LED Display】LED screen clearly display the product power, sucking time, mode and intensity.
 The Ultra-quiet design will not bother anyone around you when you pumping breast milk

 The electric pump falls somewhere in the middle.
-Prices range from $40-$200 depending on how many extra features you want.
+Prices vary depending on how many extra features you want.
 Combined with a hands-free bra, the electric pump is a convenient and efficient way to pump breast milk.

 There are few things more frustrating than an unproductive pumping session.
 Most women who pump will not produce the same amount of milk each time.
 Having the right technique is important for getting as much milk as you can with each pumping session.